NanoIC metrology services

 • Energy-dispersive x-ray spectroscopy (EDX)

-• Bright-field high-resolution transmission electrode spectroscopy (bright-field HRTEM)
+• Bright-field high-resolution transmission electrode spectroscopy (bright-field HRTEM), available in 2026

 • Selected area electron diffraction analysis (SAED)